Climate and Average Weather Year Round in Aurora Colorado, United States

 In Aurora, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Aurora begins around June 3 and lasts for 5.0 months, ending around November 3.
-On September 16, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 75% of the time, and overcast or mostly cloudy 25% of the time.
+The clearer part of the year in Aurora begins around June 3 and lasts for 5.0 months, ending around November 2.

-The cloudier part of the year begins around November 3 and lasts for 7.0 months, ending around June 3.
-On May 5, the cloudiest day of the year, the sky is overcast or mostly cloudy 46% of the time, and clear, mostly clear, or partly cloudy 54% of the time.
+The cloudier part of the year begins around November 2 and lasts for 7.0 months, ending around June 3.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Aurora varies throughout the year.

 The wetter season lasts 5.0 months, from April 5 to September 5, with a greater than 18% chance of a given day being a wet day.
-The chance of a wet day peaks at 30% on July 22.
+The month with the most wet days in Aurora is July, with an average of 8.4 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Aurora changes throughout the year.

 Rain alone is the most common for 8.7 months, from February 23 to November 15.
-The highest chance of a day with rain alone is 30% on July 22.
+The month with the most days of rain alone in Aurora is July, with an average of 8.4 days.

 Snow alone is the most common for 3.3 months, from November 15 to February 23.
-The highest chance of a day with snow alone is 4% on November 27.
+The month with the most days of snow alone in Aurora is January, with an average of 1.1 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Aurora experiences some seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 7.3 months, from March 15 to October 25, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around May 16, with an average total accumulation of 1.8 inches.
+The rainy period of the year lasts for 7.4 months, from March 14 to October 26, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Aurora is May, with an average rainfall of 1.8 inches.

-The rainless period of the year lasts for 4.7 months, from October 25 to March 15.
-The least rain falls around December 29, with an average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 4.6 months, from October 26 to March 14.
+The month with the least rain in Aurora is January, with an average rainfall of 0.1 inches.

-The snowy period of the year lasts for 6.5 months, from October 10 to April 24, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around March 24, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 6.5 months, from October 9 to April 25, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Aurora is March, with an average snowfall of 2.4 inches.

-The snowless period of the year lasts for 5.5 months, from April 24 to October 10.
-The least snow falls around July 20, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 5.5 months, from April 25 to October 9.
+The least snow falls around July 20, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.